Resolving - OSGi's Best Kept Secret?

 osgi.wiring.bundle - Reflects the information in the bundle headers for the purpose of requiring another bundle: i.e. a Require-Bundle header creates a wire from the requiring bundle to the required bundle.

-Of these, the last three are concerned with low-level wire-up of the Bundle assembles and can usually be ignored.
-For further information see the Framework Namespace Specification.
+Of these, the last two are concerned with low-level wire-up of the Bundle assembles and can usually be ignored.
+For further information see the Framework Namespace Specification and the Common Namespace Specification.

 Resolving & Repositories